For a long time, graphology has been used to interpret the personality of a person.

 On October 9, 1983, the British Institute of Graphologists was established at the Victory Services Club in London.
 Around 148 graphologists took part in the event.
 In the same year, the first edition of The Graphologist was released.

-Certified graphologist, writer, calligrapher and part-time blogger.
+Certified Content Writer, Graphologist, Author, Blogger, and YouTuber.
 Join me here to learn personality development through handwriting in easy to follow steps.

 Copyright ©2019 All Rights Reserved.